What is liquorice made of ?

 cough, severe breathing, lung addiction and side effects ... "

 The current state of knowledge confirms the calming effect on the throat and stomach.
 Attention: Glycyrrhizin, the active ingredient of liquorice, stimulates the circulation, which is why the consumption of the pure, naturally bitter liquorice extract is only recommended in small quantities (5 g / day).
 Glycyrrhizin deprives the body of potassium in the event of excessive consumption, while liquorice has a positive role in the treatment of herpes viruses.
+The antiviral effect is also shown in 2020 in laboratory tests at the University of Essen-Duisburg, in which glycyrrhizin was able to neutralise coronaviruses!
+Read the press release here.

 Packaging at kadó